5nizza/5nizza.github.io/_posts/2016-04-04-semi-perfect-games-reduction.md

 where we use numbers to distinguish moves made by the environment (thus $(a,2)$ means env and sys simultaneously move $2$ and $a$ resp.).

+## Other notes
+When defining the semiperfect information, I used item (2) stating there should be no partitions for the env states.
+The oringal paper does not introduce this, but later in Section 3 they define the strategy mapping from PC to ST games, which (I think) is not well-defined without this restriction.

 #####Footnotes

 [^fn1]: "The system wins in symmetrically defined game iff it wins in the asymmetric version",